Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Overview

-\Cref{fig:prob_correct_dist} illustrates the reliability challenge of LLM-based code generation.
-It reports probabilities of sampling correct solutions from GPT-4o across tasks in the popular LiveCodeBench benchmark~\cite{jain2024livecodebench}, estimated across 100 trials.
-The model fails to solve most tasks correctly, and for a large fraction of solvable tasks, the probability of sampling a correct solution is below 0.5.
-Ideally, there must be a method that abstains on unsolvable tasks, and is able to select low-probability correct solutions on solvable tasks.
+The situation shown in \Cref{fig:problem} is not uncommon. \Cref{fig:prob_correct_dist} reports the estimated probability of sampling a correct solution from GPT-4o across tasks in LiveCodeBench~\cite{jain2024livecodebench}.
+The model fails to solve most tasks, and for a large fraction of solvable tasks, the probability of a correct solution is below 0.5.
+No existing method can both abstain from unsolvable tasks and reliably identify low-probability correct solutions on solvable ones, posing a significant challenge to the reliability of LLM-generated code.

-Plurality~\cite{hansen2002neural} selects the label occurring most frequently among predictions.
-In LLM-based code generation, this corresponds to identifying the semantic equivalence class with the highest probability mass under the model's distribution.
-A related approach, majority voting~\cite{hansen2002neural}, selects an equivalence class whose probability is at least 0.5.
-Both are motivated by the sanity assumption that a well-trained model assigns higher probability to correct solutions.
-Plurality/majority voting becomes ineffective when the probability of sampling a correct solution is low.
-Additionally, LLMs tend to produce correlated errors --- a phenomenon observed not only across samples from the same model but even between different models~\cite{kim2025correlated}.
-When such correlations are present, plurality consensus can amplify rather than mitigate mistakes, an effect long recognized in ensemble learning literature~\cite{tumer1996error}.